Last updated on July 29th, 2022 at 06:03 pm

 <!– YOUR PREMIUM CONTENT HERE –>

-Step3: The next step is to add the remaining piece of code to wrap the content area.
+Step3: The next step is adding the remaining code to wrap the content area.
 For this, you need to find where your content area ends.

 You may refer to the comment <!–content-area–> or any similar mnemonics provided by your theme developer.
 Just add the remaining part of the code here (after the content) and you should be all done with the integration process.